Billy-Dickson/Billy-Dickson.github.io/_posts/2025-06-11-Installing-IT-Tools-Docker-Container.md

 ## NGINX Reverse Proxy Settings (Optional)

-If your already running [Nginx Remote Proxy Manager](https://nginxproxymanager.com/setup/) in your home network, here are the setting that I use, hopefully it will save you a bit of time.
+If your already running [Nginx Proxy Manager](https://nginxproxymanager.com/setup/) in your home network, here are the setting that I use, hopefully it will save you a bit of time.
 Where is says **Forward Hostname/IP** you might have substitute  what I have with the IP of your container.

 ![Nginx Proxy Manager](../assets/img/posts/2025/2025-06-11-Docker-Container-IT-Tools/Nginx-Proxy-Manager.webp)